Passive Activity and At-Risk Rules

 You may deduct the $15,000 from your other sources of income reported on your individual income tax return (e.g., wages you earned from a job, your spouse's wages, interest, dividends, etc.).
 The nondeductible portion of the loss, $5,000, is called a suspended loss and may be carried over to future years indefinitely, until there is sufficient basis to absorb the loss.

-In other words, rather than real economic incentives being the motivating factor for investing in these real estate partnerships, such as the profitability and economic substance of the activity, it was the lure of tax write-offs, touted by savvy promoters, and the potential for substantial tax savings that was the primary motivating factor.
+In other words, rather than real economic incentives being the motivating factor for investing in these tax-shelters (i.e. the profitability and economic substance of the activity), the promise of tax savings was the key incentive.

 At-Risk Rules vs Passive Activity Rules